Share This Article

 April 18, 2026

 Summer Sonic 2026 added AKMU, Xdinary Heroes, and TWS in its April 17 lineup update, giving Japan's 25th anniversary festival one of its strongest Korean crossover bills yet.
 According to the official festival announcement, AKMU and TWS are booked for Tokyo on August 16 and Osaka on August 14, while Xdinary Heroes land on Tokyo's August 14 bill and Osaka's August 16 bill.
-That matters because the event already had Jennie, LE SSERAFIM, and BABYMONSTER on the board, turning this into a lineup with real depth instead of one headline-level K-pop flex.
-Summer Sonic is no longer using Korean acts as a novelty lane.
-It is building a broader Korean presence across idol pop, live-band energy, and public-friendly crossover appeal.
+The same Summer Sonic update also confirmed DEAN and TABBER, which makes this feel like a broader Korean music play instead of one more idol-heavy headline.
+That matters because the event already had Jennie, LE SSERAFIM, and BABYMONSTER on the board, turning the 2026 bill into a lineup with real depth across pop, R&B, and live-band energy.

 AKMU, Xdinary Heroes, and TWS widen the Korean mix